 Features & Benefits of LoRaWAN

-There are many benefits of using a LoRa & LoRaWAN system as compared to traditional solutions like GPRS, WiFi or Bluetooth.
-Most significantly, LoRa technology features unparalleled long range transmission while maintaining extremely low power consumption.
-In addition, LoRa is very flexible and is capable of maintain strong connections in both indoor and outdoor environments.
+There are many benefits of using an LR & LoRaWAN system as compared to traditional solutions like GPRS, WiFi or Bluetooth.
+Most significantly, LR technology features unparalleled long range transmission while maintaining extremely low power consumption.
+In addition, LR is very flexible and is capable of maintain strong connections in both indoor and outdoor environments.

-Unlike other technologies being promoted on the market, LoRa & LoRaWAN are established systems that are already being deployed in numerous real world scenarios like Smart City Applications, Agriculture and Healthcare.
-In this section, I’d like to share some of the ways in which LoRa is already changing the world!
+Unlike other technologies being promoted on the market, LR & LoRaWAN are established systems that are already being deployed in numerous real world scenarios like Smart City Applications, Agriculture and Healthcare.
+In this section, I’d like to share some of the ways in which LR is already changing the world!

 When it comes to building greener, cleaner cities, most people often don’t think of smart waste bins.
 However, waste management is in fact a key area of development, especially if we want to improve the liveability of our cities even as human populations increase.
 This post on TTN suggests that we can use LoRaWAN-capable devices to monitor a waste bin’s fill level and other conditions, to notify bin management services when maintenance is required.